KelvinTegelaar/CIPP/troubleshooting/frequently-asked-questions.md

 <summary>Why can't I install CIPP using the "Deploy to Azure" button?</summary>

-If you're experiencing issues with installation please report these in `#cipp-issues` on the [CIPP Discord](https://discord.gg/cyberdrain)
+If you're experiencing issues with installation please report these in `#cipp-community-help` on the [CIPP Discord](https://discord.gg/cyberdrain)

 </details>